 Access to library spaces in preparation for exams is helping Dublin secondary school students find a pathway into university.
 Here’s how DCU Library has made them feel welcome

-Bringing the student voice into the creation of a toolkit to decolonise and diversify university reading lists was a key purpose of a library project at the University of Chester
+Bringing the student voice into the creation of a toolkit to decolonise and diversify university reading lists was a key purpose of a library project.
+Here's what the team learnt about working in partnership with students

 Practical actions and meaningful community engagement can support libraries’ work to be more equitable, inclusive and sustainable.
 Here are ways to get started